tencentyun/intlcloud-documents/yehe_doc/容器/容器服务/弹性集群指南/Kubernetes 对象管理/Annotation 说明_intl_en.md

 >!
 >- If no security group is specified, a Pod is bound with the `default` security group in the same region by default.
 Ensure that the network policy of the `default` security group does not affect the Pod.
->- To allocate GPU resources, you must specify `eks.tke.cloud.tencent.com/gpu-type`.
+>- To allocate GPU resources, you must enter `eks.tke.cloud.tencent.com/gpu-type`.
 >- Except `eks.tke.cloud.tencent.com/gpu-type`, the other four annotations related to resource allocation in the following table are optional.
 If you specify them, ensure that they are correct.
 > - To allocate CPU resources, you must specify both `cpu` and `mem` annotations and make sure that their values meet the CPU specifications in [Resource Specifications](https://intl.cloud.tencent.com/document/product/457/34057).
 In addition, you can select Intel or AMD CPUs to allocate by specifying `cpu-type`.
 AMD CPUs are more cost-effective.
 For more information, see [Product Pricing](https://intl.cloud.tencent.com/document/product/457/34055).
 >- To allocate GPU resources, you must specify the `cpu`, `mem`, `gpu-type`, and `gpu-count` annotations and ensure that their values meet the GPU specifications in [Resource Specifications](https://intl.cloud.tencent.com/document/product/457/34057).